 Although more than five million people in the U.S. suffer from fibromyalgia, there is still a lot of misinformation and myths that surround this disorder.
 One of the most significant is that the primary symptom can be taken care of by simply getting some rest.
 While chronic fatigue is part of fibromyalgia, treatment requires more than getting some much-needed sleep.
-It’s important when diagnosing and seeking treatment that you are able to recognize the most common signs of symptoms of fibromyalgia.
+It’s important when diagnosing and seeking treatment that you are able to recognize the most common signs and symptoms of fibromyalgia.

 For too long, the diagnoses of fibromyalgia and chronic fatigue syndrome—which may be the same spectrum of disease—have been viewed as undefined illnesses or a constellation of symptoms with no unifying diagnosis.

 Predominant feelings of body and joint pain, flu-like symptoms, unsatisfactory sleep, neurological disorders, and overwhelming fatigue have been unsuccessfully treated with pain medications, sleeping pills, and at times, psychotherapy.
-However, all of these treatments have failed to give relief and, in many instances, have made patients feel even worse.
+However, all of these treatments have failed to give relief from fibromyalgia symptoms and, in many instances, have made patients feel even worse.

 Medications such as Lyrica® and Cymbalta® promoted as a treatment for pain have shown little overall benefit, while their adverse side effects result in high discontinuation rates.